 Two entrepreneurs, one winning combination

-When John Vickers met structural engineer and submersible inventor Robert Leeds, he discovered more than he bargained for.
-John and Hugh Keir met with Robert in his Essex workshop to discuss the suitability of using Blue Abyss for testing submersibles, and left with plans to build the first simulated Mars habitat.
+John Vickers recalls meeting structural engineer and submersible inventor Robert Leeds back in 2016, when the Blue Abyss concept was in its infancy.
+On that day, he discovered more than he bargained for!
+John met with Robert in his Essex workshop to discuss the suitability of using Blue Abyss for testing submersibles, and left with plans to build the first simulated Mars habitat...

 Like John, Robert Leeds has spent most of his life with a love for the underwater world.
 And also like John, it is his entrepreneurial passion for invention and pushing the boundaries that has driven him to combine the two.
 In 1993 Robert established Subeo with the aim of building affordable submersibles and habitats designed for mass production.
 Robert took his inspiration from car manufacturers.
 He set out to enable customers to tailor a submersible to their needs and budget, with certain features being standardised to minimise production time and cost.